Introduction to the Inquiry Team

 Laura-Anne has a broad civil practice, with particular emphasis on commercial law, planning and environmental law and public law.
 She has represented core participants in a number of prominent public inquiries, including the Penrose Inquiry and the Scottish Child Abuse Inquiry.

-Laura-Anne is on the Equality and Human Rights Commission’s panel of counsel and was previously on the Scottish Government’s panel of standing junior counsel.
-Prior to calling to the Bar, Laura-Anne practised as an advocate in South Africa and called to the Bar of England and Wales.
+Laura-Anne was on the Equality and Human Rights Commission’s panel of counsel from 2015 to 2023 and was on the Scottish Government’s panel of standing junior counsel from 2015 to 2021.

 Stuart Gale KC